sailfishos-mirror/drm/README.rst

 paths at runtime by setting the `AMDGPU_ASIC_ID_TABLE_PATHS` environment variable with one or more colon-separated paths where to search for the `amdgpu.ids` file.

+For this option to be available, the C library must support secure_getenv() function.
+In systems without it (like NetBSD), this option won't be available.